Premed 101: How to Get Into Medical School

 Choosing a Medical School

-After you rock the MCAT, it is time to start narrowing down your choices of medical schools to apply to.
-Every year there are more medical schools opening their doors and getting accredited by the Liaison Committee on Medical Education (LCME).
+How do you choose which medical schools to apply to?
+There are more medical schools opening their doors and getting accredited by the Liaison Committee on Medical Education (LCME) all the time.

-Every year with the release of the US News Best Medical Schools report, thousands of pre med students update their application and the list of medical schools that they will submit their primary AMCAS application to.
-Unfortunately this medical school rankings report is a flawed system.
+Every year with the release of the US News Best Medical Schools report, thousands of premed students update their application and the list of medical schools they will submit their primary AMCAS application to.
+Unfortunately, this medical school rankings report is a flawed system.
 Don't choose your medical school based on US News rankings.So what are the real factors you should consider when making a list of medical schools to apply to?Click To Tweet

 Caribbean Medical Schools